theluqmn/doos/README.md

 - [x] setup procedure
 - [x] figure out how dates work
 - [ ] add task into list
+- [ ] mark task as done/complete
 - [ ] sort based on date
 - [ ] show overdue

 ## extras

-the main objective of building this project is to learn and implement date and time using cobol.
+the main objective of building this project is to learn and implement date and time in cobol, for my upcoming planned projects. i procrastinated a lot on working on this - unlike my other projects hehehee.

+this project is licensed under the MIT license.